Rational points of quiver moduli spaces: Introduction

 The structure of this paper is as follows.
 In $\S$\ref{quiver_moduli_sect}, we explain how to construct moduli spaces of representations of a quiver over an arbitrary field $k$ following King \cite{king}, and we examine how (semi)stability behaves under base field extension.
-In $\S$\ref{Galois_actions_sect}, we study actions of $\Gal_k$ for a perfect field $k$ and give a decomposition of the rational points of $\Modgs$ indexed by the Brauer group.
-In $\S$\ref{sec_gerbes_and_twisted_reps}, we interpret this decomposition using twisted quiver representations and show moduli spaces of twisted quiver representations give different forms of the moduli space $\Modgs$.
+In $\S$\ref{Galois_actions_sect}, we study actions of $\Gal_k$ for a perfect field $k$ and give a decomposition of the rational points of $\Modgs$ indexed by the Brauer group, using only elementary considerations from group cohomology.
+In $\S$\ref{sec_gerbes_and_twisted_reps}, we see the benefit of rephrasing the work of $\S$\ref{Galois_actions_sect} in the more sophisticated language of stacks and gerbes, which gives a quicker and more conceptual way to understand the arithmetic aspects of quiver representations over a field (Theorem \ref{decomp_twisted_reps}).
+In particular, we interpret our decomposition result using twisted quiver representations and show that moduli spaces of twisted quiver representations give different forms of the moduli space $\Modgs$.
+Finally, in $\S$\ref{sec_field_of_moduli_and_domain_of_def}, we prove Theorem \ref{field_of_moduli_and_domain_of_def}.

 \textbf{Notation.} For a scheme $S$ over a field $k$ and a field extension $L/k$, we denote by $S_L$ the base change of $S$ to $L$.
 For a point $s \in S$, we let $\kappa(s)$ denote the residue field of $s$.
 A quiver $Q=(V,A,h,t)$ is an oriented graph, consisting of a finite vertex set $V$, a finite arrow set $A$, a tail map $t:A\lra V$ and a head map $h:A\lra V$.